zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/01-what-is-an-llm/article.md

 Inference is the process of sending text to the model and getting a response back.
 This is done using an **inference function** - a piece of software that takes the parameters of the model and runs an algorithm on them to find the next word.
 This is far cheaper than pre-training the model, and can be done on your laptop.

+For a deep-dive into how inference works, check out [this incredible interactive walkthrough](https://bbycroft.net/llm).

 ### Sampling Strategy

 To find the next word, the model looks at all the possible tokens it could choose, and picks one.